 If it’s Being Sold in a Department Store!

-If you want your telescope to be a good investment, then a telescope only capable of showing a few objects is not going to be it.
+If you want your telescope to be a good investment, then a telescope only capable of showing a few objects is not going to be it!

 A good telescope, even a small one, is capable of you moving the tube steady without you having to hold down the mount.
+Good mounts have separate fine adjustment controls to keep on the object in view so you don’t have to constantly move the tube with your hands.

 Essentially, you’re not purchasing a working telescope, you’re buying a glorified toy!